Text by Daniel Mackenzie

 Pleasure and pain.
 Beauty and ugliness.
 Bright sun and heavy rain.
-In so many cases of aesthetic appreciation, it is the extreme of contrast that can be the most beguiling, the most impossible to ignore and most complex, to a point where understanding is not only out of reach, it’s not even considered.
-Occupying swathes of our attentive and subconscious minds, music and sound have the ability to fully engage us, to overcome us.
+In so many cases of aesthetic appreciation, the extreme of contrast can be the most beguiling, the most impossible to ignore and the most complex, to a point where understanding is not only out of reach, it’s not even considered.
+Occupying swathes of our attentive and subconscious minds, music and sound have the ability to engage us, to overcome us fully.

-In this space, the conversation drifts towards alternative pop music if we can consider such a thing to have relevance here.
-Given such daring hit anomalies as Björk’s ‘Homogenic’, James Blake’s ‘Overgrown’, and more recent crossover material from the likes of Sophie and Arca, it’s clear that we can, and the comparisons to Myxomy’s work are plain to see.
+In this space, the conversation drifts towards alternative pop music if we consider such a thing relevant here.
+Given such daring hit anomalies as Björk’s ‘Homogenic’, James Blake’s ‘Overgrown’, and more recent crossover material from the likes of Sophie and Arca, we can, and the comparisons to Myxomy’s work are plain to see.

 On the roots of the collaboration, in part initiated by some beats James had made whilst in Bristol, we get some insight into how the two view their collaboration’s early development: This happened, but it’s only one example of how we worked on the record.
 The truth is, we sent ideas back and forth and each showed up to the party with a bag full of sparks.
 It’s not a James Ginzburg remixed by Ziúr album, and there’s definitely no nostalgia.

 With a shared background in experimental club music, albeit coming at the broad concept from different angles, the wild contrasts between the artists are to an extent mitigated.
 Ziúr’s previous material is perhaps more closely related to modern pop, with a somewhat more accessible sense of clarity and narrative, and contemporary tropes like futuristic R&B rhythms, precision vocal processing and that general feeling of the music existing in an abstract, cavernous space.